Back to resources

 • Woodruff and Greer corridors remain active land development zones.

 Subdivision approval in Spartanburg County follows Land Development Regulations with minor and major land development tracks.
-Smaller residential projects may qualify for a minor land development application — confirm that classification before you scope engineering, because the review path changes materially.
+Smaller residential projects may qualify for a minor land development application — confirm classification before scoping engineering.
+Incomplete stormwater or utility sheets trigger revision cycles that compress horizontal schedules.

-• Sewer availability is the primary screen for density in many east-side submarkets.
+• Sewer availability is the primary density screen in many east-side submarkets

 1. 1